MicrosoftDocs/azure-dev-docs/articles/python/quickstart-intelligent-app-chat.md

 Key components of the architecture include:

 * A web application to host the interactive chat experience.
-* An Azure Cognitive Search service to provid search of the PDF file catalog.
+* An Azure Cognitive Search service to provide search of the PDF file catalog.
 * An Azure Cognitive Services account to use the OpenAI model.

 A more complete architectural overview is available later in this quickstart: [Understand architecture of Azure resources]().